It’s ok to fail

 Take gardening for instance, yes I had to get it in there somewhere!
 Gardening is a complete rollercoaster of failures and successes, you can do everything text book perfect when sowing your seeds and still they don’t germinate (can you tell I’m still a bit sore about my delphinium seeds?!).

 So do you know what I did, I shifted my focus.
 I gave up on the seed sowing, accepted my failure and moved on.
 I then ordered a load of plug plants (baby plants, literally the cutest thing you ever did see!), potted them up and they are happily growing away bloody perfectly.

 This highlights another important point, its ok in life to ask for help (I’m not usually so good at this but I’m learning slowly).
 I enlisted the help of the very clever people @brooksideplants who it turns out are whizz kids at getting delphiniums to germinate (not jealous at all) and I’m back on my path to success again.

-If you are finding yourself struggling to get started in your garden because you're scared of failing.
-Come and join Mind in Bloom Box my mindful gardening subscription box and support network.
+If you are finding yourself struggling to get started in your garden because you're scared of failing then my online mindful gardening programme can help.
+You can join the waitlist here.